p-grant/data_analysis_portfolio/Study Projects/Data Analysis Process.md

 ## Analysis
 Data analysis is the collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making.
 Key analytical skills:
--Curiosity
+- Curiosity
--Understanding Context
+- Understanding Context
--Having a Technical Mindset
+- Having a Technical Mindset
--Data Design
+- Data Design
--Data Strategy
+- Data Strategy

 Key analytical-thinking skills:
 -Visualization